bergatt/weather-app-cursor/README.md

 ## Acknowledgments

-- OpenWeatherMap for providing the weather data API
 - Vue.js team for the amazing framework
 - Vuetify team for the material design components
 - Material Design Icons for the beautiful icon set